 i pastori - the shepherds

 l' albero di Natale - the Christmas tree

 il regalo di Natale - the Christmas present

 la calza di Natale - the Christmas stocking

 il canto di Natale - the Christmas carol

 gli addobbi di Natale - the Christmas decorations

 The red house-plant known as poinsettia is very popular in Italian buildings and houses at Christmas.
 Italians call it la stella di Natale, meaning 'the Christmas star.'

-On the 16 December begins a special period of nine days called la Novena.
+On the 16 December, there begins a special period of nine days called la Novena.
 The Italian word nove means 'nine.'
 On each day, special prayers are said and Christmas carols are sung.
-The nine-day period ends on Christmas Day.
+The nine-day period ends on Christmas Eve.

-On Christmas Eve - la Vigilia di Natale - Italians eat a special late evening meal called 'Il cenone della Vigilia di Natale' and it is a big family get-together.
+On the night of Christmas Eve - la Vigilia di Natale - Italians eat a special late-evening meal called 'Il cenone della Vigilia di Natale' and it is a big family get-together.
 The tradition is that the Christmas Eve meal should include fish, but no meat.